 Other research work has arrived at similar conclusions.
 For instance, W. Kongsiriwattana, et.
 Al.[W], write: “the risk of death due to the inability to call an emergency ambulance in Queenlands alone, which we have estimated at 4.78 per year, is higher than the risk of dying due to being killed anywhere in Australia by Australia’s infamously snakes spiders and other native poisonous creatures...
 That is, inability to call emergency services due to the lack of mobile phone battery represent a small, but non-zero risk to life”.
 In addition to the risk of death as argued by W. Kongsiriwattana, et. al. [W], accidents such as falls or strokes at home can lead to (more) severe consequences, e.g., if an elderly person cannot call for help.

-In the context of 6G, it is crucial to ensure that User Equipment can perform critical services such as the reception of Public Warning System (PWS) messages or the transmission of emergency messages in a resilient manner.
+In the context of 6G, it is crucial to ensure that User Equipment can perform critical services such as the reception of Public Warning System (PWS) messages or the transmission of emergency messages, and making urgent phone calls such as emergency call in a resilient manner.
 To this end, the 6G system should provide means to guarantee that these important services are operational as long as possible even in the event of different types of outages, such as limited power budget on the user equipment or in the network.

-This use case proposes service requirements wherein, subject to operator’s policy, regulatory requirements and user consent, the 6G network enables the operator to provide means to perform energy management and saving for the purpose of enhancing the resiliency of emergency services.
+This use case proposes service requirements wherein, subject to operator’s policy, regulatory requirements and user consent, the 6G network enables the operator to provide means to perform energy management and saving for the purpose of UE being able to use critical and essential services.

 5.6.X.2 Pre-conditions